 Select the desired font for label text.

-Select Default: FontName to use the font determined by the Default drop-down list on the Text Fonts tab of the Options dialog box.(Tools: Option).
+Select Default: FontName to use the font determined by the Default drop-down list on the Text Fonts tab of the Options dialog box.(Preferences: Option).

 Select a color for the labels.

 If color is set to Auto and the Auto Color of Label Follows Symbol box is selected on the Miscellaneous tab (page level) of Plot Details, then label color follows symbol color.